Ron Vlaar: Feyenoord

 Ahead of the 2010–11 season, Vlaar was linked away from Feyenoord, with Bundesliga side Werder Bremen and Süper Lig side Bursaspor wanted to sign him, but he ended up staying at the club.
 By the start of the 2010–11 season, Vlaar was appointed as Feyenoord captain, following Giovanni van Bronckhorst's retirement.
 He started in the centre–back position, partnering with Stefan de Vrij in the club's first five league matches of the season.
 During which, Vlaar scored his first goal of the season, scoring from a header, in a 3–2 loss against Excelsior on 15 August 2010.
 However, during a 2–1 loss against Ajax on 19 September 2010, he suffered a hamstring injury and was substituted at half time.
-After the match, it was announced that the player would be out between four to six weeks.
+After the match, it was announced that the player would be out between four and six weeks.
 Vlaar previously suffered the same injury during Feyenoord's pre–season but he quickly recovered after his injury was not serious as first thought.
-It wasn't until on 7 November 2010 when Vlaar made his return from injury, starting the whole game, in a 1–1 draw against Roda JC.
+On 7 November 2010, Vlaar made his return from injury, starting the whole game, in a 1–1 draw against Roda JC.
 Since returning from injury, he continued to regain his first team place, forming a centre–back partnership with de Vrij, as well as, captain.
 After suffering an injury in the previous match, Vlaar was able to contribute the match against ADO Den Haag when he set up two goals, in a 2–2 draw on 20 February 2011.
 This was followed up by scoring his second goal of the season, in a 5–1 win against FC Groningen.
-However during a 3–1 win against PSV Eindhoven on 24 April 2011, Vlaar suffered a calf injury and was substituted at half time.
+However, during a 3–1 win against PSV Eindhoven on 24 April 2011, Vlaar suffered a calf injury and was substituted at half time.
 After the match, it was announced that he would be out for the rest of the 2010–11 season.
 At the end of the 2010–11 season, Vlaar went on to make twenty–eight appearances and scoring two times in all competitions.